 Low, who is of mixed German, British, unaffiliated Lenape and Cherokee heritage, frequently examines Native heritage and the intersection of Native and settler heritages in her work.

-From 2008 to 2013, Low was a member of the national board of Associated Writers and Writing Programs and served as president from 2011 to 2012.
-Low has taught at the University of Kansas and University of Richmond, as well as at Haskell Indian Nations University, where she founded the creative writing program.
+From 2008 to 2013, Low was a member of the national board of Associated Writers and Writing Programs (AWP) and served as its president from 2011 to 2012.
+She served as the poet laureate of Kansas from 2007 to 2009.
+Low has taught at the University of Kansas and the University of Richmond, as well as at Haskell Indian Nations University, where she founded the creative writing program.
 She currently teaches at Baker University’s School of Professional and Graduate Studies in Baldwin City, Kansas, and lives in Lawrence, Kansas.